-Second, if $q^\OSCI_t\geq B$, according to Definition~\ref{def:thr_proc}, we should have either $\mathcal{C}_t(X_t,q^\OSCI_t)=\mathcal{Y}$ (e.g., in the case of regression see \eqref{eq:set_pred_funct}) or $S_t(X_t,q^\OSCI_t)=0$ (e.g., in the case of informative selection \eqref{eq:selectionstat}).
-In the case where $S_t(x,q)=S_t(x)$ does not depend on $q$, we are in the former case and $q^\OSCI_{t+1}$ decrease below $q^\OSCI_t$ until going below $B$, and the algorithm goes on until it converges to the appropriate quantity (as we show in \S~\ref{sec:baoselect}, in which it is proven that $q^\OSCI_t\geq B$ occurs with a probability vanishing when $t$ grows).
+If $q^\OSCI_t\geq B$, according to Definition~\ref{def:thr_proc}, we should have either $\mathcal{C}_t(X_t,q^\OSCI_t)=\mathcal{Y}$ or $S_t(X_t,q^\OSCI_t)=0$.
+In the case where $S_t(x,q)=S_t(x)$ does not depend on $q$, we are in the former case and $q^\OSCI_{t+1}$ decrease below $q^\OSCI_t$ until going below $B$, and the algorithm goes on until it converges to the appropriate quantity (as we show in \S~\ref{sec:baoselect}, in which it is proven that $q^\OSCI_t\geq B$ occurs with a probability vanishing when $t$ grows, under mild assumptions).
 In the case where the selection is of the form \eqref{eq:selectionstat}, we are in the latter case and $S_t(X_t,q^\OSCI_t)=0$, which entails $q^\OSCI_{T}=q^\OSCI_t$ for all $T>t$.
 Hence, the algorithm 'is frozen' above $B$ so cannot converge to the appropriate quantity.
-We provide below comments about this fact: \begin{itemize} \item this behavior is not a problem specific to \method\:: it is unavoidable to get an adversarial FCP bound and a non-trivial prediction set, see Proposition~\ref{prop:unavoidable}; \item the probability that $q^\OSCI_t\geq B$ is empirically small, but non-zero, and theoretically quantified by the term $\delta$ \eqref{deltaprobaJtfinite} in \S~\ref{sec:leadingcases}. \end{itemize} In practice, this is not limitation: when $q^\OSCI_{t_0}\geq B$ for a selection of the form \eqref{eq:selectionstat}, we suggest to restart SCI, using all the information up to $t_0$ in order to adjust the starting value ($q_1$) and the first step sequence ($\gamma_1$), and even the method for building prediction sets and the selection rule to make a less stringent selection.
-All our results apply with the new holdout set $\mathcal{D}_0:=\mathcal{F}_{t_0}$ of size $n:=n+t_0$.
+This behavior is not a problem specific to \method\: it is unavoidable if one seeks both an adversarial FCP bound and a non-trivial prediction set, see Proposition~\ref{prop:unavoidable}.
+Importantly, the probability that $q^\OSCI_t\geq B$ is empirically small, but non-zero, and theoretically quantified by the term $\delta$ defined in \eqref{deltaprobaJtfinite} in \S~\ref{sec:leadingcases}.

+\begin{remark} In practice, when $q^\OSCI_{t_0}\geq B$ for a selection of the form \eqref{eq:selectionstat}, we suggest to restart \method, incorporating all the information up to $t_0$ to adjust the initial threshold value ($q_1$), the first step size ($\gamma_1$), the prediction-set construction method, and, if appropriate, the selection rule itself to make the selection less stringent.
+All our results apply with the new holdout set $\mathcal{D}_0:=\mathcal{F}_{t_0}$ of size $n:=n+t_0$. \end{remark}